jstoxrocky/zksnarks_example/README.md

 Next up is Alice.
 She thinks Charlie's program is very useful and wants to use it to prove something to the Ethereum community without revealing all the values contributing to her proof.
 She computes a witness that fulfills Charlie's program.
 She then runs the proving function `P`, inputting her witness and the publicly available proving-key `pk`.
 She sends the resulting proof along with her public input to Charlie's function `verifyTx`.
 Since Alice did everything correct, the proof is verified and the `verifyTx` outputs `true`.

 #### Bob (an observer)
 Meanwhile, Bob has been watching Charlie's contract.
-He see's that Alice has sent a transaction to the `verifyTx` function, and that this function returned `true`.
+He sees that Alice has sent a transaction to the `verifyTx` function, and that this function returned `true`.
 He can be certain that this function will only output `true` if Alice provided a proof generated from Charlie's proving-key `pk` and if Alice's public and private input fulfill the necessary constraints of Charlie's program.
 In other words, he can be sure Alice's proof is valid while still knowing nothing about her private inputs into the proof.

 ## Taking zkSNARKs for a Test Drive
 ### A concrete example